George K. Konstantinou LLC

 Suppose I bought a residential villa as an investment.
 Should I buy an additional private property worth at least €500,000?

-If you purchased one residential property worth €2 mln, it is not required to buy additional private real estate.
-If you bought several residential properties of the same amount, then you don't have to purchase other property.
-The investment may be sold after five years; however, the investor must always maintain a property with a value of at least €500,000.
+Buying additional private real estate is not required if you purchased one residential property worth €2 mln.
+You don't have to purchase other properties if you bought several residential properties of the same amount.
+The investment may be sold after five years; however, the investor must always maintain a property valued at least €500,000.

 You lose nothing.
-After five years (minimum duration of investment), you can sell investment properties and get back your invested money back.
+After five years (minimum investment duration), you can sell investment properties and return your invested money.

 Suppose I have purchased a villa, the value of which is €2 million.
 But I am not going to live in it.
 Can I sell it as soon as I obtain citizenship?

-As far as the sale of your villa is concerned the law provides for such an option only five years after purchase.
-Within the first five years, you can sell your €2 million villas, but you are obliged to maintain your €2 million investment.
+Regarding the sale of your villa, the law provides for such an option only five years after purchase.
+Within the first five years, you can sell your €2 million villas but must maintain your €2 million investment.
 That means when you sell, you must simultaneously buy one home for the amount of €2 million or multiple residential units for the total amount of €2 million.
-In case you purchase numerous residential units, at least one of them must be a minimum €500,000.
-For example, you can buy a Villa for €500,000 and 15 apartments for €100,000 each, a total €2,000,000.
-After five years you can sell your properties provided that you always keep on your name one house or apartment which you purchased for a minimum €500,000.
+If you purchase numerous residential units, at least one must be a minimum of €500,000.
+For example, you can buy a Villa for €500,000 and 15 apartments for €100,000 each, a total of €2,000,000.
+After five years, you can sell your properties provided that you always keep on your name one house or apartment which you purchased for a minimum €500,000.

-Investments must necessarily be made personally or can they be made through company/companies of the investor or an investment fund or a foundation?
+Investments must be made personally, or can they be made through the company/companies of the investor, an investment fund, or a foundation?

-Investment through a company or fund or foundation is eligible, provided that there is a proven correlation between the investor and the company or fund or foundation.
+Investment through a company or fund, or foundation is eligible, provided a proven correlation exists between the investor and the company or fund, or foundation.

-In the case of purchase of real estate are transfer fees included in the amount of the €2,0 million?
+Regarding the real estate purchase, are transfer fees included in the amount of €2,0 million?

-The transfer fees are not included in the amount of the investment, as no other charges or taxes are.
+The transfer fees are not included in the investment amount, as no other charges or taxes are.

-Is real estate investment for CIP restricted to new properties or can I invest in resale properties (real estate sold for the second time) and be considered as a suitable investment?
+Is real estate investment for CIP restricted to new properties, or can I invest in resale properties (real estate sold for the second time) and be considered a suitable investment?

-According to the contents of the Council of Ministers’ Decision, the eligible investment is not limited to properties purchased for the first time.
-So, you can invest in any property resale or new.
-The difference of new properties is that you pay between 5% to 19% Value Added Tax (VAT), which is not refundable and is not considered part of your investment.
+According to the Council of Ministers’ Decision, the eligible investment is not limited to properties purchased for the first time.
+So, you can invest in any property, resale or new.
+The difference between new properties is that you pay 5% to 19% Value Added Tax (VAT), which is not refundable or considered part of your investment.

 Will my citizenship expire?

-No. When you acquire Cyprus citizenship by way of investment under the program, you and your family enjoy full citizenship for life, which can be passed on to future generations by descent.
+No. When you acquire Cyprus citizenship through investment under the program, you and your family enjoy full citizenship for life, which can be passed on to future generations by descent.

 Does Cyprus allow dual citizenship?